schreckf/NIC_Schreck/README.md

 - The folder ``code`` contains the R-code files for the analyis part of the paper

 ## Code
 For replication purposes, please download the folder structure of the ``code`` folder.
 The *MAIN.R*-file should be opened first.
-Out of this file, all quantlets will be sourced.
+This file gives guidance through the replication of the analysis part.
+All other quantlets are sourced from this file.